Networks-Learning/MLSS-2017/README.md

 Several warnings might appear when you compile the code package.
 As long as you do not get an Error message, you are fine.

-Now you can go to the subfolder mlss-17/ where you will start creating net- works and coding!
+Now you can go to the subfolder mlss-17/ where you will start creating networks and coding following the tutorial [handout](https://github.com/Networks-Learning/MLSS-2017/blob/master/mlss-17-networks.pdf)!